-A new Columbia study indicates energy can be extracted from black holes through reconnection of magnetic field lines.
+A new Columbia study indicates energy can be extracted from black holes through the reconnection of magnetic field lines.
 A remarkable prediction of Einstein’s theory of general relativity — the theory that connects space, time, and gravity — is that rotating black holes have enormous amounts of energy available to be tapped.

 For the last 50 years, scientists have tried to come up with methods to unleash this power.
 Nobel physicist Roger Penrose theorized that a particle disintegration could draw energy from a black hole; Stephen Hawking proposed that black holes could release energy through quantum mechanical emission; while Roger Blandford and Roman Znajek suggested electromagnetic torque as a main agent of energy extraction.